Twis7ed/Linked-List/README.md

-# Cpp-Linked-List
+# Linked List

-Linked list is a data structure that generates nodes in different memory locations and connects thoughs nodes through a pointer.
+* Linked list is a data structure that generates nodes in different memory locations and connects thoughs nodes through a pointer.